proofofjogi/feetool/README.md

 # What is feetool?

-Feetool is a tool that helps you understand if bitcoin transaction fees are high or low or anything in between compared to what they have been before.
+Feetool is a tool that is going to help you understand if bitcoin transaction fees are high or low or anything in between compared to what they have been before.

 If you do frequent bitcoin transactions this tool might help you.